chetrebman/fedoraApp/README.md

 https://github.com/chetrebman/fedoraApp-fedoraProxy-complete

-Check out the /fedoraApp/doc directory for the fedoraApp API
+Check out the /fedoraApp/doc directory for the fedoraApp API and other documentation

 Happy Ingesting!